 I definitely recommend a Gorilla.

-My research on pets for Hunters lead me to deciding to tame an Owl.
-The Screech ability was touted as amazing since it’s an AE debuff that reduces attack power.
+My research on pets for Hunters lead me to deciding to tame an owl.
+The Screech ability, as I mentioned with the carrion bird, was touted as amazing since it’s an AE debuff that reduces attack power.
 This means the pet will take less damage, give a group debuff, and have the ability to generate threat on multiple targets.
 A win-win, right?

 Let’s just say I was impressed.
 The Screech ability generates a fair amount of threat.
 If the Owl gets a few mobs on it, then you can fire off Multi-Shot (after a few Screeches) and not pull the mobs off it.